PATH: Boat Production » Boat Equipment » Propulsion » Engines »

 ^ ^ and then sell them to boat builders, resellers, etc. at wholesale or to end users at retail.

-^ Resellers buy marine engines at wholesale and resell them at a markup or at retail.
+^ Resellers buy marine engines at wholesale and resell them at a markup including retail.

 BASE ENGINE: Manufacturer/Vendor & Model of Base Engine followed by Specifications.